 Is a Solo 401k right for you?

-If you have self-employment income of any type and have no full-time non-owner employees a Solo 401k is right for you.
+If you have self-employment income or are business owner of any type and have no full-time non-owner employees a Solo 401k is right for you.

 Having business partners or employing a spouse does not disqualify you from sponsoring a Solo 401k.
 It is only non-owner non-spouse employees aged 21 years and older working more than 1,000 hours per year that are a disqualifying factor.

 In fact, employing your spouse will enable you to double your Solo 401K tax and investment opportunities because spouses are entitled to the same deductions and contributions, based on their compensation from the sponsoring business.